 APPLICATION-Edit the invitation to fit your interests, then give it a try.
-It's rewarding and insightful in its own right, plus you'll be able to adapt your delegation, communication, and feedback routines to better match the motivations of your employees.
+It's rewarding and insightful, plus you'll be able to adapt your delegation, communication, and feedback routines to better match the motivations of your employees.

 You are invited to attend...